Ashok found Meena fascinating.

 One day, I was asked if I wanted to accompany them, in my usual role of chaperone for the Other Girl.
 Yes, ladies and gentlemen, this was a time when I was a certified Chaperone for the Other Girl.
 A was going to do the driving.
 I had been given advance notice, so not a trace of coconut oil may have been found on my person.
 As a nod to the fashion of the times, I wore my brother’s borrowed 30inch black bell bottom trousers, dress shoes and white shirt with large blue, red and black squares all over it.

-Over we drove to pick up R. X, (I really, really cannot remember her name), was already there and off we went to the movies.
-Conversation was dominated by R, who talked of many things, except cabbages and kings.
+The Other Girl, (OG) in this case, X, (I really, really cannot remember her name), was already there and off we went to the movies.
+Conversation was dominated by Meena, who talked of many things, except cabbages and kings.
 X and I had nothing to talk about, we quickly discovered.
-She did not share R’s affection for Jethro Tull, nor indeed any other form of rock or rock and roll music. ( It’s a trick!
+She did not share Meena’s affection for Jethro Tull, nor indeed any other form of rock or rock and roll music. ( It’s a trick!
 The image you see is not of the band Jethro Tull, but the agriculturist whose name the band adopted. ) We carried on a desultory broken conversation about movies we had seen.
 It turned out that we hadn’t seen the same ones.

-Today I can use a linked list of jumbled trivia to talk endlessly about anything by jumping from node to node within my internal brain.
+Today, I can use a linked list of jumbled trivia to talk endlessly about anything by jumping from node to node within my internal brain.
 Using half-remembered facts joined together by corroborating facts from other nodes now allows me to carry on a semi-intelligent conversation with any person on almost any topic.
 At that point in my life, I was still amassing useless trivia, but hadn’t yet learned to use it.

 And so the long afternoon wore on.